Give the Gift of Cinema!

 The Egyptian Theatre is ADA accessible; we offer wheelchair seating with seats for both companions using wheelchairs and companions not using wheelchairs.
 The most convenient location for entrance for a guest who may have limited mobility is on Hollywood Blvd at the theatre’s main entrance located at 6712 Hollywood Boulevard.

 Hearing Assist Headsets

-For ADA compliance, the Egyptian Theatre, both the Rigler and the Spielberg auditoriums are equipped with ALS / Hearing Assist headsets for all analog Film / Digital / Live P.A. presentations.
+For ADA compliance, the Egyptian Theatre auditorium is equipped with ALS / Hearing Assist headsets for all analog Film / Digital / Live P.A. presentations.
 The headsets amplify the volume of the soundtrack and/or live P.A. feed.

 For DCPs (Digital Cinema Packages) that are equipped with Audio Descriptive and Closed Captioning tracks, we meet requirements for DCI Compliance with Audio Descriptive Channel and Cup Holder Mounted Closed Captioning Receivers.
 For Audio Descriptive Channel, headsets provide a separate track that describes the movie, in addition to the actual soundtrack.
 For Closed Captioning, a cup holder-mounted device displays the CC track.
 (Audio Descriptive and Closed Captioning are not available for analog Films screenings.)

 Audience members can request this equipment (either headsets and/or Closed Captioning devices) at the box office, and the manager on duty will assist them and provide instructions on the equipment’s use.

 With any other questions about Accessibility, please contact [email protected].